Leftover Oatmeal Blender Pancakes

 Now, you’ll have to excuse the odd color on these – this particular batch was made with blueberry banana oatmeal, so the pancakes were very blue-green!
 But despite the slightly odd color, they taste terrific!
 If your kiddos would be put off by the color, use plain oatmeal or use a batch that has other fruit (or pick the fruit out).
 However, strawberries will give these a great pink color which can be kinda fun!

-I’m just happy to have a way to use of my leftover oatmeal, and the kids have gone nuts for these, so I think it is a win-win!
+I’m just happy to have a way to use up my leftover oatmeal, and the kids have gone nuts for these, so I think it is a win-win!
 Hope you enjoy them too!!

 - 1 egg